 What types of promotions can players expect?

-Apart from welcome bonus packages for new patrons, we expect the PA iLotto to offer some type of ongoing promotional schedule.
+Apart from welcome bonus packages for new patrons, expect the PA iLotto to offer some type of ongoing promotional schedule.

 It’s still too early to predict exactly what types of promos we might see in PA, but those offered in Michigan offer us a clue.